EdwinEngelbrethsen/in-graph-fullstack/README.md

   - build 2 charts ( Individuals and Companies ) around the data included in the Homepage file
   - free up your creativity, charts are extremely flexible and it only depends on you how readable the data is
   - remember to include a gradient on the charts, it's a final touch to the project
+- **Chart API**
+  - RESTful API built with ASP.NET framework
+  - Fully complies with OpenAPI spec provided
+  - You can add security features (like token auth) for bonus points (not included in OpenAPI spec)

 ### 🛣️ Roadmap ( clarify clickable elements ):